3sands/3sands.github.io/_posts/2023-09-27-quatraitsPart1.md

 ## Onward!

 This first post introduced you to the basic concept of an `Observable` as well as one of its most used operators, `.flatMap`.
-Next, in part 2 of this series, I will go over some Traits that all Reactive specifications use.
+Next, in [Part Two]({% post_url 2023-10-11-quatraitsPart2 %})  of this series, I will go over some Traits that all Reactive specifications use.